usharesoft/appcenter-docs/apis/en/source/pages/usercloudaccount/overview.rst

 	* :ref:`cloudAccount-get`: Retrieve the information of a cloud account
 	* :ref:`cloudAccount-getAll`: Retrieves all the cloud accounts for an user
 	* :ref:`cloudAccount-update`: Updates the meta-data of a cloud account
+	* :ref:`machineImagePublished-getAccount`: Retrieve the information of a cloud account
+	* :ref:`machineImagePublished-getAccountResources`: Retrieves any dynamic resource information from the target cloud environment
+	* :ref:`scanPublishedImage-getAccount`: Retrieve the information of a cloud account
+	* :ref:`scanPublishedImage-getAccountResources`: Retrieves any dynamic resource information from the target cloud environment

 .. toctree::